fuentead/restful-webservice-trie/README.md

 GET /words/find-word/{word} - returns true or false if word is in the trie
 POST /words - inserts a word in the trie

+## Start Webservice
+Build and Run RestfulWebServiceTrieApplication.java

+## Java Files
+### RestfulWebServiceTrieApplication.java
+Class To Start Webservice

+### Trie.java
+Class with trie implementation.
+Loads trie with linux dictionary words at startup calling the loadTrie() function

+### Word.java
+Class for word object

+### WordDaoService.java
+Class Component that implements all functions to call trie method class

+### WordResouce.java
+Class Controller implementing all the GET and SET functions to interface with the trie